🚀 View Source

 The structure of <source> will be copied to <target>.

-The structure of <target> becomes your URLs when published.
+The structure of <target> becomes published URLs.

 Keeping <target> Clean

-Managing Dotfiles
+Ignoring Dotfiles

-If they’re in <source>, they won’t be moved to <target>.
+<source> dotfiles won’t be moved to <target>.

 Using Markdown